rubenformation/ms-photos_NTLM_Leak/README.md

 <br>

 Also, it can be done with responder.
 Any unresolved domains issuing a LLMNR request will be redirected to the script, allowing to coerce any user instead of popping up a NTLM user/password auth window.
-To make it work, run the script with --responder
+To make it work, run the script first and then the responder.

 <br>